-Drawing Units Length Type: Decimal Angle Type: Decimal Decreas Precision: 0.0000 V Precision: 0 Qockwise Insertion scale Units to scale inserted content: Feet Inches Centimeters Centimeters Centimeters Milorenters Microinches Mis Yards Angstroms Decimeters Deckameters Deckameters Centimeters Mis Yards Angstroms Decimeters D he unit of measurement for blocks i d into the current drawing.
+Drawing Units Length Type: Decimal Angle Type: Decimal Degrees Precision: Precision: 0 Qockwise Feet are inserter Miles created with option Centimeters this option Meters of the unit Klometers used in the he unit of measurement for blocks i d into the current drawing.
 A block th units that are different from the i n is scaled when inserted.
 The insert is used in the source block or drawin e target drawing.
-Select Unitless to i aling it to match the specified units Direction Ind drawings that or a drawing that is units specified with ion scale is the ratio ing and the units nsert the block
+Select Unitless to i aling it to match the specified units Direction or a drawing that is units specified with ion scale is the ratio og and the units nsert the block